johnobrien8642/super-simple-headless-cms/README.md

 ## Going Live

-To use Super Simple CMS, you'll need a working knowledge of AWS S3, IAM roles, and Cloudfront.
+To use Super Simple Headless CMS, you'll need a working knowledge of AWS S3, IAM roles, and Cloudfront.
 You'll also need a MongoDB Atlas URI.

-- Note: Super Simple CMS uses localstack--an AWS emulator--as a docker image in the docker container.
+- Note: Super Simple Headless CMS uses localstack--an AWS emulator--as a docker image in the docker container.
 This removes the need to connect to AWS during development, but you can still do that if you'd like by setting up the environment variables below in an `.env.local` file and running `npm run dev`.
 You'll need to connect to AWS and MongoDB Atlas.
 You can do this if you'd like to test all of your connections locally before going live.

 - S3 with IAM Role Walkthrough: https://docs.aws.amazon.com/AmazonS3/latest/userguide/walkthrough1.html
 - Cloudfront for S3 Guide: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.SimpleDistribution.html